 Academic Resource Center

-The Academic Resource Center was created to serve the needs of Temple University students who have not yet decided on a school/college or major.
+The Academic Resource Center serves non-degree students taking courses for university credit, international students, and matriculated undergraduate students who have not yet decided on a school/college or major, or who are in transition between academic programs.
 The team of professionally trained and dedicated academic advisors will assist students in navigating the transition to campus life as well as provide academic and career exploration assistance to our students.
 Services include individual and group advising appointments, academic success workshops, and major exploration programs all tailored to support personal growth and to promote scholastic achievement.

 Each school, college, and campus of the university offers a range of academic advising services for students.
 Professional advisors help students choose majors, plan curriculum, make vocational and post-graduate plans, connect students to university resources, and help resolve a variety of academic issues.
 Many schools and colleges offer the services of faculty advisors and peer advisors as well.
 Students should consult the specific advising unit in their school or college section of this Bulletin for locations and specific information about these units.